Your Guide to Wawa Welcome America, Philadelphia’s Official July 4th Celebration

 Wawa Welcome America — Philly’s July 4th festivities — concludes with fireworks on the Parkway / Photograph courtesy of Visit Philadelphia

 Philadelphia basically invented independence, so of course we’re going to do the Fourth of July up right.
 Philly’s annual Independence Day bonanza kicks off on Juneteenth and runs through (you guessed it) July 4th.
 You get 16 days of free activities that not only celebrate freedom, but also highlight so much of what Philly has to offer.
-From free museums to Rocky on the Art Museum steps to kids’ activities to events that spotlight our incredible local music and food (hello, Wawa Hoagie Day), it’s all on display and ready for the whole city to enjoy.
+From free museums to block parties to kids’ activities to events that spotlight our incredible local music and food (hello, Wawa Hoagie Day), it’s all on display and ready for the whole city to enjoy.

 But there’s so much to do, it’s almost overwhelming.
 So, to help you get the most out of the festival’s activities, we’re breaking it down for you.
 Looking for all the free museum days?
 Free concerts?
 Free hoagies?!
 We’ve got you covered.